 Metalwork Gallery: Small Luxuries and Irons in the Fire

 Curators rely upon historic household inventories and wills to research decorative arts.
-These dated documents itemize textiles, metalwork, furniture, and other possessions.
-One section of the gallery displays objects inspired by a satirical poem celebrating the humble items a Harvard college housekeeper might have owned in 1731.
-Ordinary objects, often overlooked, like a rushlight or wedge for splitting wood, are juxtaposed with a pewter dish and iron grease pan to represent life in the past.
+These dated documents may itemize textiles, metalwork, furniture, and other possessions.
+One section of the metalwork gallery displays objects inspired by a satirical poem, Matthew A—y’s Will.
+The verses celebrate the humble items a Harvard college housekeeper might have bequeathed to his wife in 1731.
+Ordinary objects, often overlooked, like a rushlight or wedge for splitting wood, are juxtaposed with a pewter dish and an iron grease pan to evocatively illustrate the poem’s imagery.